 A NIOSH approved respirator mask

 Take note that some people might use the respirator for nuisance activities such as sweeping or dusting.
-There is no point of doing so since the normal dust mask will just do the work.
+There is no point in doing so since the normal dust mask will just do the work.

 Only switch to a respirator when dealing with hazardous gases.
 Construction dust can be harmful after long exposure, thus it warrants the use of respirators.

-How are the Masks Rated?
+How Are the Masks Rated?

 If you look keenly at a respirator image, you can always notice that it has several words on it and numbers too.